 Indigo Girls: 1989.
 Chapel Hill.
 I opened this show to an all-female audience who hissed at a couple of my lines but applauded when I left the stage.
 But the Indigo Girls were like gracious hosts who let me use their tuner and even offered me a guitar.
 They were excellent.
 Beautiful voices, harmonies and dynamic songs.

 John Cale:1979.
-Raleigh.
-I got in to this show at the Pier for free because Cale's drummer was a friend of the Dots and played on their first single.
-I also got to meet Cale after the show and let him know he was one of my heros .
-What I didn't ask him was why he did not play any songs from Paris 1919.
+The Pier, Raleigh.
+I got in to this show for free because Cale's drummer was a friend of the Dots and played on their first single.
+I also got to meet Cale after the show and let him know he was one of my heroes.
+What I didn't ask him was why he did not play any songs from Paris 1919, my favorite album of his.

 Paul McCartney and Wings: 1985.
 LI.
 How could I go through life never having seen one of the Beatles?
 I got a scalped ticket outside the Nassau Coliseum and wandered around the place until I found a spot where the sound was half decent and the ushers wouldn't chase me away.
 The show helped me appreciate McCartney because material as mediocre as Silly Love Songs sounded pretty good being played by a big loud rock band and decent songs like Live and Let Die sounded like……Guns n Roses?
 I could hear people weeping openly during his acoustic versions of Yesterday but he lost the audience when he used his encore to introduce his new material which was not mediocre but just bad.
 But he made up for it in 2001 when my friend guitarist Rusty Anderson joined his band and gave us great seats at the Raleigh show.
 That was one of the best concerts I had ever seen.
 I would say perfect.